adstuart/azure-privatelink-dns-microhack/README.md

 Username: AzureAdmin

-Password: <see step above>
+Password: {as per above step}

 - Verify that you are able to hop from the jumpbox to all Virtual Machines, using their Private IP addresses and RDP access.
 This step also proves that the Site-to-site VPN is online.

 ### :point_right: Hint

-**Desktop shortcuts exist for easy RDP access to other virtual machines**
+**Within the On-Premises MGMT Virtual MAChine, desktop shortcuts exist for easy RDP access to other virtual machines**

 ## Task 3 : Install SQL Server Management Studio on Client Virtual Machines

-- As part of this Micro Hack you will need the above software on both the On-Premises Client VM and Azure Client VM.
-Please install this prior to the lab.
+- As part of this Micro Hack you will SQL Server Management Studio installed on both the On-Premises Client VM and Azure Client VM.
+Please install this prior to the lab. https://www.microsoft.com/en-gb/sql-server/sql-server-downloads

 ## :checkered_flag: Results